-Self-representation is possible, but a corporation must be represented by a legal practitioner unless leave of the Court is given.
+Litigants can self-represent, but a corporation must be represented by a legal practitioner unless leave of the Court is given.

 1.4 What has to be done to commence proceedings, what court fees have to be paid and how long does it generally take for proceedings to reach trial from commencement?